 - It is not appropriate for institutions, as they have no conscience; however, institutions play a leading role in society.
 The individuals in charge of these institutions who wish to promote their ethical values are not free to do so because they owe their loyalty and faithfulness to their employer.
-Institutions always have good excuses for ignoring legitimate criticism: superior reasoning, State secrets, budget considerations, etc.
+Institutions always have good excuses for ignoring legitimate criticism: superior reasoning, State secrets, budget considerations, competition, respect of hierachy etc.

-- Lastly, this freedom – which lacks any formal limits – has paved the way to excess.
+- Lastly, this freedom – which lacks any formal limits – has paved the way to great excess.

 One can reform institutions, but not Humans.
-This system of ethics should thus be more “objective” by directing institutional actions towards the common good with more fairness and justice so as to regain the trust of the people who have been outraged by abuses in the past.
-So far, institutions have all too often favoured the private interests of a minority by reinforcing the natural and selfish inclinations of the individual.
-A rebalancing is necessary.
+This system of ethics should thus be based on more “objective” values.
+It should be able to direct institutional actions towards the common good with more fairness and justice.
+Hopefully it would regain the trust of the people who have been outraged by their abuses in the past.
+So far, institutions have all too often favoured the private interests of a minority by reinforcing the natural and selfish inclinations of the individuals.

 Reliable ethics, shared by many (like the metric system) would allow for a more harmonious process of globalization.
-The inflation of ethical systems has created a Tower of Babel and a great confusion of values.
+The inflation of ethical systems has created a Babel Tower and a great confusion of values.
 Having too many ethical systems kills Ethics!

 In the scientific disciplines, references to perfect symmetry have been successful, as evidence by the discoveries of Albert Einstein who started from the notion of symmetry to construct the theory of general relativity.
-However they lead us to perceive the world as an abstract construction, totally determined and non evolutionary.
-From symmetry point of view, the world is like a perfect image.
-This referential system contradicts the discoveries of Charles Darwin and the quantum mechanics and does not enable us to see the film of the real changing world, of life and its evolution.
-Lets have a look at what “broken symmetry” has in store for us.
+However they lead us to perceive the world as an abstract construction, totally determined and non evolutionary, in contradiction with Ch.
+Darwin discoveries and recent scientific progresses.